ju1ius/uxdgmenu/README.md

 =====

 uxdgmenu is an automated XDG Menu system for alternative Linux window managers.
-It currently supports fluxbox, openbox, blackbox, windowmaker, twm, fvwm2, ion3, awesome, icewm, and pekwm.
+It supports currently fluxbox, openbox, awesome, and is easily extensible.

 uxdgmenu monitors for newly installed/removed applications, and maintains a submenu, listing and categorizing them like the Gnome/Xfce/Lxde menu.
+It can also monitor your gtk bookmarks and recent files, and comes with a standalone GTK app-launcher and a GUI for configuration.

 uxdgmenu is written in C and Python and only requires the following packages: